 Taste Top Seafood

-With such a marine diversity, La Paz is a great place for fresh fish and seafood.
+With such a marine diversity, La Paz is an excellent place for fresh fish and seafood.
 Taste chocolate clams served fresh by the local fishermen on street corners – we bought ours right from our street, and I had to ask the vendor to show me how to eat them.
 Try a full lobster or sushi.
 All fresh and exquisite!

-As the former Director of Content Marketing at Viator.com, I would recommend their La Paz tours and activities This is an affiliate link, which means we receive a percentage if you make a purchase using this link, at no additional cost to you.
-Our opinion is our own and is not impacted by this affiliate link.
+This post contains affiliate links, which means we receive a percentage if you make a purchase using these links – at no additional cost to you.
+Our opinion is our own and is not impacted by these affiliate links.